 Q: When did you first get involved with big data technology and how has your perception of the technology changed since then?

 Sen Sarma: I first used Hadoop in 2007.
 I used to think it was primarily a Facebook/Yahoo/Google scale tool.
-I am continuously surprised by how ubiquitous large-scale data processing has become, and the level of innovation it has attracted as people invent faster and better tools for specific-use cases.
-I am more bullish on this area (and cloud computing) than ever!
+I am continuously surprised by how ubiquitous large-scale data processing has become, and the level of innovation it has attracted as people invent faster and better tools for specific use cases.
+I am more bullish in this area (and cloud computing) than ever!

 Q: What challenges do companies face when they are adopting Hadoop, particularly from a cloud service provider?

 The Cloud offers a paradigm shift from an in-house data center, and this can be a surprise for some.
-For example, veterans may continue to define their architecture in terms of fixed number of nodes, instead of thinking about an elastic architecture and it’s implications from the get go.
+For example, veterans may continue to define their architecture in terms of a fixed number of nodes, instead of thinking about an elastic architecture and its implications from the get-go.

-Thusoo: Most companies lack operational expertise on Hadoop, and most cloud services are not truly self managing.
+Thusoo: Most companies lack operational expertise on Hadoop, and most cloud services are not truly self-managing.
 That is where true self-service products like Qubole can help.
-The other challenges include the lag in implementing Hadoop because of hardware provisioning, lack of tools on top of Hadoop, as well as the complexity of integration of technologies to make it useful to a lot more people in the enterprise.
-This is also easily accomplished by a turnkey self-service product like Qubole.
+The other challenges include the lag in implementing Hadoop because of hardware provisioning, the lack of tools on top of Hadoop, as well as the complexity of integration of technologies to make it useful to a lot more people in the enterprise.
+This is also easily accomplished by a turnkey self-service product like Qubole

 Q: What has been the biggest challenge for Qubole from either a client or technology perspective?